Do You Want More Time to Knit?

 Some knitters struggle with guilt over the great need for charity knitters and the lack of time they have to devote to charity knitting.

 I am not a time management expert.
-I get distracted way too easily, probably by all the same things you do — email and social media, one of my daughters insisting that I just have to see a cute YouTube video, my family insisting on eating three times a day, et cetera.
+I get distracted way too easily, probably by all the same things you do — email and social media, one of my daughters insisting that I just have to see a cute YouTube video, my family insisting on eating three meals a day, et cetera.

 However, although I don’t knit nearly as much as I want to, I’m pretty happy with the amount of knitting I do daily.
 I rarely feel like I’m going nowhere on a project because I don’t have any time to spend on it.